Anasqabbal/Inception/Docker.md

 docker pull : pull the docker image from the Docker Hub docker build : creats a docker image from the Dockerfile

+## Prevent caches on installation
+- reduce the size of the container

 # Preparing The Makefile
 inside our Makefile we can define multiple targets.